How do you select your staff?

-Our overall ratio is approximately 7 to 1.
+Our overall ratio is approximately 6 to 1.
 However, our staff to camper ratio varies greatly by activity.
-For example, our staff to camper ratio’s for swimming lessons for the youngest campers are 5 to 1 or better.
-Whereas our staff to camper ratio for an afternoon craft may be 12 to 1.
+For example, our staff to camper ratio for archery is 1 to 1, whereas our staff to camper ration for a popular craft may be 8 to 1.

 How old do campers need to be in order to attend?